 Once you do that, you will come to a page that tells you how many CPAP machine providers are in your area that looks like this.
 Click on the box that tells you how many local results there are.

 The next page will display contact information for the DME providers.
 Call them to discuss their services and costs.
 You may need to call more than one to find a good fit.

 Does Medicare Cover Sleep Apnea Equipment?

-Some people may not be able to use a CPAP machine, and doctors can prescribe oral appliances to those people.
+Some people may not be able to use a CPAP machine.
+Medicare will cover an oral appliance in that case, if your doctor prescibes one.
 An oral appliance holds the jaw open and allows the user to breathe by keeping the airway clear.

 Does Medicare Cover Sleep Apnea Testing?

 Medicare Part B will cover sleep apnea testing if your doctor orders a test for you.
 Medicare will typically pay for 80 percent of the associated costs after you’ve met the Part B deductible.